 Cyber Security:

+This will prevent anyone tampering with your devices or impersonating you on social media, if you leave them unattended or they get stolen.
 Without a user account and password, an attacker is forced to use much more time-consuming techniques to break into the machine, greatly increasing their risk of being caught. |

+Keep a note of the new password in a safe place.
 Most hackers will use your router to access your wireless home network as they almost know all default passwords of a router.
 Updating your default router password can help keep your home network safe and improve your device security. |

 Neither in an e-mail or on a website.